google/xls/docs_src/xls_style.md

     functionality.
 Prefer the suffix `_utils.h` for these, vs `_helpers.h` or other alternatives.

+*   Static member functions should be used sparingly, generally only for factories that call a private constructor.
+We prefer to document implementations with a `/* static */` comment as a reminder to readers (and writers that there is no `this` available).
+Comments are not an ideal way to mark this kind of information, but there should be a small number of these functions and as factories it is unlikely the static qualifier will be dropped in the future to put the comments out of sync.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can